 2. Prime the surface

 Depending on the tiles chosen, you may need to prime the wall, but check with the adhesive manufacturer to see if this is recommended.
 Remember that in wet areas, such as a bathroom or near a bathroom sink, apply a specialist waterproofing product, such as BAL Waterproof Plus.
 Depending on the tile size and substrate cement, Hardiebacker boards may be required to ensure the wall will hold the weight of the tiles.
 It’s best to check with the tile manufacturer to see what’s recommended.

 3. Work out how many tiles you need

-To work out how many tiles we need, measure the wall height and width and multiplied the two measurements to calculate the metre-squared value.
+To work out how many tiles you need, measure the wall height and width and multiplied the two measurements to calculate the metre-squared value.
 Make sure to measure each wall separately and add together the values to get a total coverage.
 It’s a good idea to include a 10 per cent contingency for off-cuts and any mistakes or breakages.
 This is particularly important if you’re creating a more decorative laying pattern, such as herringbone.

 4. Find your starting point